Monday, 20 October 2025

 - ~/ros2_ws:/ros2_ws

 Stop the container (by closing the rqt tool window) and start it again by running the 'docker compose up -d' command.
-Now if you open a shell in the jazzy-dev-build-1 container, you should see a folder /ros2_ws which will be mapped to the folder ~/ros2_ws on the host.
+Now if you open a shell in the dev-build container, you should see a folder /ros2_ws which will be mapped to the folder ~/ros2_ws on the host.
 This should enable you to run the package building tutorials with the files being saved outside your container.
 So if your container is ever destroyed, the files are not lost when a new container is created by Docker Compose.
 Note that as we have changed our docker-compose.yml file, Docker Compose will detect the change and destroy the old container and recreate it.
 So once it starts up again, we will need to source our ROS2 packages again (just once if we put the command into the bash.rc file again).

 In the next post, we will look at using a game controller in ROS in a Docker container.